initpy/go-book/hello.rst

 The ``dot notation`` is what is used in Go to refer to data, or functions located in imported packages.
-Again, this is not a Go's invention, since this technique is used in sevral other languages such as Python:
+Again, this is not a Go's invention, since this technique is used in several other languages such as Python:
 ``<module_name>.<data_or_function>``

 UTF-8 Everywhere!